 This episode is a conversation with Mike McMeekin, Executive Director of Engineering Change Lab (ECL) USA.
 We speak at great length about insights shared at ECL-USA's Summit 9 that were focused on justice, equity, diversity, and inclusion (JEDI).
 We discuss key takeaways from talks by three provocateurs and summit outcomes in the form of levers for change that you can put into practice in your organization NOW!

 In recent months, more people have been asking questions about what they can do to work toward diversity, equity, and inclusion in engineering education.
 Well now, there's a playbook for you.
-This episode is a conversation with Dr. Carlotta Berry, Dr. Audrey Bowden, and Dr. Cullen Buie, three of the co-founders of BlackinEngineering.org.
-We discuss their Call to Action for becoming an anti-racist university, many of the "hows" and "whys" of change, and the life or death imperative for equity and inclusion in engineering research and problem solving.
+This episode is a conversation with Dr. Carlotta Berry, a co-founder of BlackinEngineering.org and Dr. Audrey Bowden and Dr. Cullen Buie, two faculty members who led the development of the group's Call to Action for becoming an anti-racist university.
+We discuss many of the "hows" and "whys" of change and the life or death imperative for equity and inclusion in engineering research and problem solving.

 Have you ever wondered why we have not seen large-scale, sustainable change in diversity, equity, and inclusion in engineering education?
 This brief "welcome" episode introduces the concepts behind Engineering Change, setting the stage for the exciting, informative conversations to come.